امکانسنجی فسخ شرط ضمن عقد با وجود بقای عقد

 1 Assistant Professor, Department of Private and Economic Law, Faculty of Law and Political Science, Allameh Tabataba'i University, Tehran, Iran.

-2 LLM Student in Private Law, Faculty of Islamic Studies and Law, Imam Sadiq University, Tehran, Iran.
+2 PhD Student in Private Law, Faculty of Islamic Studies and Law, Imam Sadiq University, Tehran, Iran.

 چکیده [English]